 There is something wholesome about the Big Rocking Horse in Gumeracha.
 While Australia has its share of Big Things, few invoke the childhood nostalgia of the Big Rocking Horse.
-There is a toy factory and wildlife park to explore too making the Big Rocking horse a great family destination.
+There is a toy factory and wildlife park to explore too making the Big Rocking horse a great family destination in the Adelaide Hills.

 The Big Rocking Horse